-Blank ballots may be sent by mail, email, fax or if system available in county, online).
-If the voter asks for a vote-by-mail ballot to be sent other than by mail, then the ballot can be e-mailed, faxed, or accessed online up to and including the day of the election any time before 7 p.m. local time with the understanding that the closer in time to the deadline, the increased likelihood of untimely return.

-• For requests on file for domestic voters, the scheduled send date is between 40 and 33 days before the presidential preference primary election, primary election, and general election.
+- For requests on file for absent stateside uniformed services personnel and overseas voters, scheduled send date is no later than 45 days before each presidential preference primary election, primary election, and general elections.
+If the voter asks for a vote-by-mail ballot to be sent other than by mail, then the ballot can be e-mailed, faxed, or accessed online up to and including the day of the election any time before 7 p.m. local time with the understanding that the closer in time to the deadline, the increased likelihood of untimely return. - For requests on file for domestic voters, the scheduled send date is between 40 and 33 days before the presidential preference primary election, primary election, and general election.

-All other submitted requests are to be mailed out within two business days after receiving the request but no later than 8 days before the election.
-The last day to request that a ballot be mailed is 10 days before the election.
+All other submitted requests are to be mailed out within two business days after receiving the request but no later than 10 days before the election.
+The last day to request that a ballot be mailed is 12 days before the election.